paulin-crtn/ans-saa/ddb/README.md

 #### DAX

 1. Applications uses the DAX SDK and make a single call for the data which is returned by DAX
-2. DAX either returned the data from its cache or retrieves it from the database and the caches it
+2. DAX either returned the data from its cache or retrieves it from the database and then caches it

 ## 📐 Architecture